mkitchingh/smtp-relay/README.md

 # SMTP Relay

-A Windows SMTP relay service with GUI configuration.
+A Windows service and GUI tool to relay mail securely.